-This print has two sets of combinational logic.
-One set is ordered toward the Arithmetic Logic Unit control signals and provides for a multiplexer selection of either the U WORD directly or control as a function of IR decode.
+This print shows two sets of combinational logic.
+One set is ordered toward the ALU control signals and provides for a multiplexer selection of either the U WORD directly, or control as a function of IR decode.
 Multiplexer selection is a function of the DAD code.
-The other set of logic is the Carry-In for the ALU and control of the Carry-Out multiplexer.
+The other set of logic is the carry-in for the ALU and control of the Carry-Out Multiplexer.
+See Table 3-2 for ALU functions.

-K3-8 COMUXS(1:0) H - provide the inputs of the COUT MUltipleXer Selection (print K1-5) which forms the data input of the D(C) flip-flop.
-Selection is solely a function of IR decode and inputs from the KE11-E option; no direct control from the U WORD exists.
+K3-8 COMUXS (01:00) H provide the inputs of the COUT Multiplexer Selection (print K1-5) which forms the data input of the D(C) flip-flop.
+Selection is solely a function of the IR decode and inputs from the KE11-E option; no direct control from the U WORD exists.

-K3-8 CINOO L - provides the Carry IN for bit 00 of the Arithmetic Logic Unit (print K1-2).
+K3-8 CIN00 L provides the carry-in for bit 00 of the ALU (print K1-2).
 Control of this data input is a function of the IR decode and indirect control from the U WORD through the Discrete Alteration of Data (DAD) and Select Arithmetic Logic Unit (SALU).

-K3-8 BIT+CMP+TST H - is a simple combination of the BIT Test CoMPare and TeST instruction from IR decode.
-It is used with the IR DECODE module and upon TIMING (print K4-4) to alter DATIP bus cycles to DATI bus cycles for DESTination data references.
+K3-8 BIT+CMP+TST H is a simple combination of the bit test, compare, and test instruction from the IR decode.
+It is used with the IR DECODE module and TIMING (print K4-4) to alter DATIP bus cycles to DATI bus cycles for destination data references.

-K3-8 ALUS(3:0) H - are the direct control for the Arithmetic Logic Unit Selection signals on prints K1-2,3,4, and 5.
+K3-8 ALUS (03:00) H are the direct control for the ALU selection signals on prints K1-2, 3, 4, and 5.
 The multiplexer selects either direct U WORD control by the SALU signals, or Instruction Register control by either the basic processor or KE11-E option.
 Multiplexer selection is controlled by the Discrete Alteration of Data (DAD) signals of the U WORD.

-K3-8 ALUM H - is the direct control of the Arithmetic Logic Unit Mode on prints K1-2,3,4, and 5.
+K3-8 ALUM H is the direct control of the ALU mode on prints K1-2, 3, 4, and 5.
 Combinational logic allows U WORD control by the DAD microfield or IR decode.

-K3-8 DAD(32) L - is a decoding of discrete bits in the DAD microfield.
+K3-8 DAD (3\2) L is a decoding of discrete bits in the DAD microfield.
 It is used in the KE11-E and KE11-F options.